-- Module Log provides an uniform way to display user messages in Frama-C. - Module Cmdline parses the Frama-C command line. - Module Plugin provides a high-level API on top of the two previous modules for the plug-in developer: a developer usually uses this module and does not directly use modules Log or Cmdline. - Module Type is a library handling OCaml types as first-class values.
-Such values are required by journalization and registration of dynamic values.
-See section 5.8 for details. - Module Journal handles how Frama-C journalizes its actions.
-See section 5.9 for details. - In directory src/project, the Frama-C kernel embeds a library, called Project, which permits the consistency of results for multi-analysis of multi-ASTs in a dynamic setting.
-See section 5.11 for details.
+- Module Log provides an uniform way to display user messages in Frama-C. - Module Cmdline parses the Frama-C command line. - Module Plugin provides a high-level API on top of the two previous modules for the plug-in developer: a developer usually uses this module and does not directly use modules Log or Cmdline. - Directory src/type contains a library called Type.
+It provides OCaml types as first-class values, as well as several standard operations over types.
+Such values and operations are required by several others Frama-C services (journalization, registration of dynamic values, projects, etc).
+See section 5.9 for details. - Module Journal handles how Frama-C journalizes its actions.
+See section 5.11 for details. - Directory src/project contains a library, called Project.
+It provides analysis of several ASTs in the same session.
+See section 5.12 for details.